-The Kansas City Financial Stress Index (KCFSI) decreased from -0.77 in April to -0.83 in May, remaining well below its historical average.
+The Kansas City Financial Stress Index (KCFSI) edged down from -0.71 in July to -0.78 in August, remaining well below its historical average.

 The Kansas City Financial Stress Index (KCFSI) is a monthly measure of stress in the U.S. financial system based on 11 financial market variables.